 Allows eligible employees to set aside 1% to 85% of their annual earnings to the maximum IRS plan limits towards retirement.
-You have the option to set aside money on a pre-tax or after-tax (Roth) contribution.
-There is also an employer match for the Supplemental Retirement Annuity plan, please see the plan document to verify the match schedule for your employee group.
-Plan documents may be accessed under the Retirement Savings link by visiting the Human Resources website at www.wesleyan.edu/hr/staff/retirement/index.html
+You have the option to set aside money on a pre-tax or after-tax (Roth) basis.
+There is also an employer match, please see the plan document to verify the match schedule for your employee group.
+Plan documents may be accessed by visiting the Human Resources website.